 - A. RECOGNIZED DIVISIONS.
 The APHA recognizes the following age divisions for Youth.
 Youth must show in the appropriate age division based on their age as of January 1 of the current year.
 Any exceptions will be specified in the appropriate event. - 1.
 If One Age Division Is Offered.
 If one age division is offered it should be held for eighteen (18) years and younger.
 In addition, it is required that a minimum of five (5) classes be offered as 13 and Under and these five (5) classes cannot be combined.
-A 13 and Under exhibitor may choose which division to compete on a per class basis but cannot exhibit in both divisions in the same class. a.
-EXCEPTION: In Zones 12, 13 and 14 the minimum five (5) 13 and
+Exception: One judge shows that are held separate from a POR, are not required to offer 13 and under classes, when one age division is offered.
+Two judge shows that are held separate from a POR, it is required that a minimum of three (3) classes be offered as 13 and under and these three (3) classes cannot be combined.
+A 13 and Under exhibitor may choose which division to compete on a per class basis but cannot exhibit in both divisions in the same class.

 - a.
 EXCEPTION: In Zones 12, 13 and 14 the minimum five (5) 13 and Under classes are not required. - 2.
 If Two Age Divisions Are Offered.
 If two age divisions are offered it should be for thirteen (13) years and younger and eighteen (18) years and younger.
 In addition, it is required that a minimum of five (5) classes be offered as 13 and Under and these five (5) classes cannot be combined.
 A 13 and Under exhibitor may choose which division to compete on a per class basis but cannot exhibit in both divisions in the same class.
 See SC-185.D. - a.
-EXCEPTION: In Zones 12, 13 and 14 the minimum five (5) 13 and Under classes are not required. - If Solid Paint-Bred/Breeding Stock Performance Category Classes are offered.
+EXCEPTION: In Zones 12, 13 and 14 the minimum five (5) 13 and Under classes are not required. - 3.
+If Solid Paint-Bred/Breeding Stock Performance Category Classes are offered.
 One age division should be offered and held for eighteen (18) years and younger.
 Exception: Solid Paint-Bred/Breeding Stock Youth Showmanship, may be divided into age groups (13 and under and 18 and under.) - B. SPLITTING OR COMBINING AGE DIVISIONS.
 Show management may combine or split age groups as justified by entries if there is unanimous consent of all involved exhibitors, however, if one division is not a two (2) point earning class, then show management may combine age groups, without unanimous consent of all exhibitors.
 Exception: Excluding Solid Paint-Bred/Breeding Stock Performance Category Classes except for Solid Paint-Bred/Breeding Stock Youth Showmanship.
 See Rule SC-060.A.